 Torrenting Support | All servers | Some servers excluded |

-Dedicated P2P Servers | No | No |
+Dedicated P2P Servers | ❌ | ✔️ |

 Plans that Support Torrenting | All plans | Only paid plans |

-Download Speeds | Fast | Moderate |
+Download Speeds | Fast | Fast |

 Torrenting is a great way to transfer large files such as music and movies.
 Unfortunately, torrenting can also come with some risk as it is a grey area in terms of copyright laws.
-Therefore we always recommend using the best VPN for torrenting that includes a secure kill switch to encrypt all internet traffic.
+Therefore, we always recommend using the best VPN for torrenting that includes a secure kill switch to encrypt all internet traffic.

 ExpressVPN is pretty fast (thanks to Lightway).
 They can securely hide your IP address, keep no logs, and give you very solid leak protection.
 The Network Lock kill switch offers very secure protection against any IP or DNS leaks.
 This allows you to torrent for hours without worry.